Best Apps and Tools to Monitor Your Tesla Battery Health

 Detailed Degradation Chart: Stats provides a graph showing your battery’s estimated power over time.
 This lets you see the wear in great detail.

-Custom Alerts: You can set up warnings for specific battery conditions, such as a low charge level, high battery temperature, or the car starting to charge when you did not expect it.
+Custom Alerts: You can set up warnings for specific battery conditions, such as low charge, high battery temperature, or the car starting to charge unexpectedly.

 Efficiency Tracking: It separates your energy use by driving, air control, and sentry mode.
 This helps you find where your energy goes.